tangpadon/SVGiftsGuide/README.md

 [x] Core Logic: Functional Java-based data parsing for complex gift taste strings.

+[x] Item-to-NPC Mapping: Search an item name and get a list of NPCs who Love or Like it.

-[] Smart Search: Quickly find specific NPCs by name.
+[ ] Smart Search: Quickly find specific NPCs by name.

-[] Gift Preference Tables: Detailed breakdown of "Loves" and "Likes" items.
+[ ] Gift Preference Tables: Detailed breakdown of "Loves" and "Likes" items.

 [ ] UI/UX Refinement: Currently in the process of designing a modern, Material Design interface.